jrouwe/JoltPhysics/README.md

 * Linux (tested on Ubuntu 20.04) x64/ARM64
 * Android (tested on Android 10) x64/ARM64
 * Platform Blue (a popular game console) x64
+* MacOS (has had minimal testing)
+* iOS (has had minimal testing)

 ## Required CPU features

-* On x86 the minimal requirements are SSE4.1 but the library can be compiled using SSE4.2, FP16C, AVX or AVX2.
+* On x86 the minimal requirements are SSE4.1 but the library can be compiled using SSE4.2, AVX or AVX2.
 * On ARM64 the library requires NEON with FP16 support.

 ## Compiling